reza-akhoei/rezaaakhoei/content/about/main/index.md

   call me Reza Khoei.
 I have PhD in **Biostatistics**. \n\n I had no idea about creating websites till I found out that it is possible using [R](https://cran.r-project.org/).
-This fact made me motivated to create my own blog and got started blogging about what I've learned and what I think can be usefull for others.
+This fact made me motivated to create my own blog and got started blogging about what I've learned and what I think can be useful for others.

   \n This blog is built using